wyattharrell/ios-afternoon-project-astronomy-objc/README.md

     - If you don't see images in your UI, using your NSOperation subclass, but the operation executes, it could be that you haven't correctly setup your dependent properties using the guide above.

-2. Your app should allow the user to move between sols.
+3. Your app should allow the user to move between sols.
+4. You must cache images using a custom cache class written in Objective-C. It should be a generic type so it can be used with any type.

 ## Go Further